Galena library announces closure through April 7

-GALENA, Ill. – The Galena Public Library will be closed until at least April 7, to slow the transmission of coronavirus and to abide by the Illinois shelter-in-place order.
+GALENA, Ill. — Galena Public Library will be closed until at least April 7, to slow the transmission of COVID-19 and to abide by the Illinois shelter-in-place order.

 Diedrich said in an email to the Telegraph Herald that library officials hope to reopen by April 8.